5 Healthy Snacks I Buy at Costco

 When I’m in the mood for crunchy things, Bare Apple Chips is my go-to snack.
 Unlike the dried mango that has a soft, chewy texture, the dried apple chips are nice and crispy.
 Better still, they don’t have any added sugar, so they’re naturally sweet (but not too sweet).
 Sometimes, I even sprinkle apple chips in my oatmeal to round out my breakfast.

-At Costco, you can buy a 14-ounce bag for about $9, but as with the other snacks, wait to buy them when they go on sale to maximize your savings.
+You can buy a 14-ounce bag for about $9.
+But as with the other healthy snacks at Costco, wait to buy them when they go on sale to maximize your savings.

 What’s Your Favorite Costco Snack?

-I love these healthy Costco snacks, and I love saving money whenever I can.
+I love these healthy snacks at Costco, and I love saving money whenever I can.
 Of course, Costco has a lot of fun treats for an affordable price – not just the ones listed here.

 Tagged as: